Measurement events relative to temporal quantum reference frames: Non-ideal clocks

 \subsection{Twirled observable approach for non-ideal clocks}

 The central aspects of the \HSLshort approach do not depend on whether the clocks are ideal or not.
 In particular, the constraint is still given by \cref{PerfectConstraint}, but with the bounded-spectrum Hamiltonian $\hat{H}_C$ replacing the ideal one.
-Likewise, covariant extensions of operators are defined by \cref{HSLop}, and the probability rule remains the one of \cref{HSLProbRule} replacing the ideal clock by a non-ideal one.

-Remarkably, the clock does not need to be ideal for the \HSLshort approach to reproduce the predictions of standard quantum mechanics for consecutive measurements.
-Indeed, if clock spectrum is "large enough" with respect to the system spectrum, in a precise sense specified in \cite{Hoehn_2021}, all predictions yield the same answers as in the ideal-clock case.
+Likewise, covariant extensions of operators are defined by \cref{eq:HSLop}, and the probability rule remains the one of \cref{HSLProbRule} replacing the ideal clock with a non-ideal one.
+This replacement results in a restriction of the system's energy values to $\sigma(\hat H_{S}) \cap (-\sigma)$, where $\hat H_S$ is the Hamiltonian of the system appearing in the constraint.
+Consequently, also the evolution of the system with respect to the clock is generated by a Hamiltonian which has a spectrum given by $\sigma(\hat H_{S}) \cap (-\sigma)$.
+This restriction is derived in detail in Section IV A of \cite{Hoehn_2021}.
+Broadly, it is an example of the system being constrained to the physical system Hilbert space as a result of a non-ideal quantum reference frame in the perspective-neutral approach \cite{de_la_Hamette_2021}.
+As in the ideal case, the evolution of the system with respect to the clock is unitary.